viperproject/gobra-book/src/01/basic-specs.md

     }
 }
 ```
 This function is annotated with a contract.
-Contracts may be added to functions via comments that start with the marker `// @` or that are in between markers `/*@` and `@*/` for multi-line annotations, and they must be placed immediately before the function signature.
+Contracts may be added to functions via comments starting with the marker `// @` or between markers `/*@` and `@*/` for multi-line annotations, and they must be placed immediately before the function signature.
 The contract for `Abs` contains a single postcondition, marked with the `ensures` keyword, but it may contain more than one.
 Contracts may also be annotated with multiple preconditions, marked with the `requires` keyword, as we shall exemplify later.
 The postcondition `res >= 0 && (res == x || res == -x)` states
-that if `x` is negative, it must be negated, and otherwise the same value must be returned.
+If `x` is negative, it must be negated; otherwise, the same value must be returned.

-To make sure this function is correct, one could test it by writing unit tests, for various inputs.
+To make sure this function is correct, one could test it by writing unit tests for various inputs.
 Unfortunately, it is very easy to ignore corner cases when writing tests.
 There is a subtle bug, which Gobra detects with [overflow checking](./overflow.md) enabled:
 ``` text
 ERROR Expression -x might cause integer overflow.
 ```
 <div class="warning">
 Overflow checking is still experimental and under implementation, and because of that, it is disabled by default.
-It can be enabled with the option <code>--overflow</code> in the CLI, or with the annotation <code>// ##(--overflow)</code> in the beginning of a file.
+It can be enabled with the option <code>--overflow</code> in the CLI or with the annotation <code>// ##(--overflow)</code> at the beginning of a file.
 </div>

 Without this option, Gobra would accept the function `Abs`.